zadorlab/KinBot/README.md

     pip install .

 > **Note**
 > If you want to modify KinBot yourself it's better to fork the project
-> into your own repository.
+> into your own repository and then clone it.

 ## How to Run
 To run KinBot (which will only explore one well), make an input file (e.g. input.json) and run: